sqildev/sqil/.github/CONTRIBUTING.md

 # Contributing to Frontend
 ## Submitting changes to frontend

+### Bug Fixing Route
+If this is how you are contributing, make sure you have replied to the **issue** you are fixing, even if you raised this issue.
+Check out [Resolving Bugs](#resolving-bugs) for instructions.

+### Adding Issue for New Pages (Or New Features to Pages)
+If this is how you are contributing, please open an **issue** prior to your Pull Request:
+- Apply the "enhancement" and "frontend" tag and any other fitting labels.
+- Write a clear and descriptive title.
+- List the pages you will add or modify.
+- Explain what will be modified for each page.

+### Pull Request for Frontend Features
-When submitting a pull request, please give us a thorough description of your contribution:
+When submitting a **pull request** for a new page or component, please give us a thorough description of your contribution:
-- Write a clear and descriptive title for the feature added or the issue resolved.
+- Write a clear and descriptive title for the feature added.
 - List the pages or components you added or modified.
+- Explain what's new about each page or component modified.

-You are now ready to submit your pull request.
+You are now ready to submit your **pull request**.
 We will review it as soon as possible!
 Thanks for your contribution.

 # Contributing to Backend
 The backend api is written in Python, using the Flask framework and SQLAlchemy for PostgreSQL queries.